Skip to main content

 • For almost every event that occurs at the Museum, if the event allows, you can request a sign language interpreter or instantaneous transcription.
 Request must be made 14 days in advance

 • For the first time in Israel!
-We are currently working on an independent accessible tour through a unique app – in Israeli or International Sign Language.
-Estimated completion: January 2024
+The entire Museum is accessible through a visual guide in Israeli and International Sign Language.
+For the visual guide – click here.

 Visitors with Limited Mobility